danielgamage/lenti/README.md

 	})
 })
 ```
 After disabling the default mouse event handler, we set up a new event listener (`mousemove`), map the value of `e.offsetX / _this.canvasWidth` to the range 1–0 (just inverting the range here), and send the value to `balanceSpring`, which interpolates the value.
 We tell `balanceSpring` to send the spring value to our instance method at `Lenti.redraw()` as it updates.
-Check the [demo page](https://danielgamage.github.io/lenti/) to see this example in use.
+Check the [demo page][demo-page] to see this example in use.

 You can imagine that this example does not demonstrate the full flexibility you have here, and that you could, for instance, replace the default gamma-rotation accelerometer event with events for a different axis, use ambient light sensors to change the value, have timed animations driven by any arbitrary event, and so on.